kevinhng86/faiNumber/README.md

 of a variety of numbering system.

-One of faiNumber's unique features is that faiNumber can compare numerical strings of numbering system from 2 to 36 without length constraint.
+One of faiNumber's unique features is that faiNumber can compare numerical strings of numbering system with the radix from 2 to 36 without length constraint.

 Flexibility was never a part of the design when faiNumber was first released for Java.
 Nonetheless, since the first release for Fortran,